 - Vegetables – potatoes, carrots, and peas are what I know and love in a stew.
 I like to use either Yukon gold potatoes or red potatoes.
 Baby potatoes also work here.

 - Other – you’ll often find tomato paste or diced tomatoes in stew recipes.
 I personally don’t care for this because I grew up with stew made without tomatoes in the classic ranch style.
-However, part of the beauty of a classic like beef stew is to customize it to the way you know and love.
+However, part of the beauty of a classic beef stew is to customize it to the way you know and love it.
 So feel free to add a bit of tomato, Worcestershire sauce, balsamic vinegar, or anything you desire.
-Celery is also common, but again no celery around here for us!
+Celery is also common, but again, there is no celery around here for us!
 But I hope you will make this Dutch oven beef stew recipe your own.

 How to make this recipe step by step